 Analysis of Collected Prints

-Once someone collects the print, the analysis can begin.
+Once a print is collected, analysis can begin.
 During analysis, examiners determine whether there is enough information present in the print to be used for identification.
 This includes determining class and individual characteristics for the unknown print.
 Class characteristics are the characteristics that narrow the print down to a group but not an individual.
 The three fingerprint class types are arches, loops, and whorls.
 Arches are the least common type of fingerprint, occurring only about 5% of the time.
 This pattern is characterized by ridges that enter on one side of the print, go up, and exit on the opposite side.
 Loops are the most common, occurring 60-65% of the time.
 This pattern is characterized by ridges that enter on one side of the print, loop around, and then exit on the same side.
 Whorls present a circular type of ridge flow and occur 30-35% of the time.
 Individual characteristics are those characteristics that are unique to an individual.
 They are tiny irregularities that appear within the friction ridges and are referred to as Galton’s details.
 The most common types of Galton’s details are bifurcation, ridge endings, and dots or islands.

 Comparison of Prints